revive-mejett/pillars-and-killers-td/README.md

 ## To run
 1. Clone the respository.
-2. In the root directory of the project, `npm i`
+2. Navigate to the **pillars-and-killers-td** directory of the project, `npm i`
-3. After, `npm start`
+3. After, `npm start` to start a local server
+4. Server should be running at `http://localhost:6969/`